|

 winners.

-Mr. Lawrence Cotton, J.P. of Blackburn, in proposing a vote of thanks to Mrs. Abdy, said they
+prize-distribution Mr. Lawrence Cotton, J.P. of Blackburn, in proposing a vote of thanks to Mrs.

-had had a pleasant afternoon and excellent sports.
-His duty was to propose .a vote of thanks to
+Abdy, said they had a pleasant afternoon and excellent sports.
+His duty was to propose .a vote

-Mrs. Abdy, the wife of their popular general for her kindness in distributing the prizes.
+of thanks to Mrs. Abdy, the wife of their popular general for her kindness in distributing the

+prizes.
 (Applause.)
-In any undertaking of such magnitude as they had entered it was always a great
+In any undertaking of such magnitude as they had entered it was always a

-benefit to have those in authority taking an interest in what was going on.
-It was exceedingly
+great benefit to have those in authority taking an interest in what was going on.
+It was

-thoughtful of General Abdy to come amongst them, and more so from the fact that he brought his
+exceedingly thoughtful of General Abdy to come amongst them, and more so from the fact that he

-the way they had received Mrs. Abdy and himself.
-A great deal was due in fact, everything except
+them for the way they had received Mrs. Abdy and himself.
+A great deal was due in fact,

-the organisation to the towns of Blackburn and St. Annes, for so handsomely providing the
+everything except the organisation to the towns of Blackburn and St. Annes, for so handsomely

 (Applause.)

-afternoon was due to the great interest displayed by Col. Dixon, the President, Mr. Ernest Hamer
+of the afternoon was due to the great interest displayed by Col. Dixon, the President, Mr.

-J.P., the hon. treasurer, and Messrs.
+Ernest Hamer J.P., the hon. treasurer, and Messrs.
 Jas.
-Bowman and H. J. Carmont, the hon. secretaries, and
+Bowman and H. J. Carmont, the hon.

-the officers of the Brigade who worked hard both in deciding heats and on the day.
-The judges
+secretaries, and the officers of the Brigade who worked hard both in deciding heats and on the

-Birtwistle, with Mr. F. Middleton as judge's steward.
+Mr. R. Birtwistle, with Mr. F. Middleton as judge's steward.
 Capt.
-W. A. Smith was the starter, and the
+W. A. Smith was the starter,

 RESULTS